 Barnardo’s Cymru’s Reflect service aims to break the cycle of repeat removals and provides holistic, intensive support at an extremely difficult time in people’s lives.
 Parents that have experienced the loss of a child through statutory intervention express feelings of guilt, trauma and loss and stigma.
 When the judgement to remove a child is made and proceedings close, many women are left on their own with little or no support.
 Most of the women that we work with have experienced domestic violence, been themselves the victim of abuse and/or neglect as a child and have suffered from mental ill health for periods during their adult lives.
 Reflect supports women and their partners that have themselves experienced trauma and Adverse Childhood Experiences (ACEs).
 Some of these women, or their partners, are care experienced.

-Research shows that women who have a child removed are more at risk of becoming pregnant within the next 12 months yet the provision of sexual health education and support through the service has meant that 100% of women who received a service from Reflect in 2022/23 remained pregnancy free during and by the end of their support.
+Research shows that women who have a child removed are more at risk of becoming pregnant within the next 12 months, yet the provision of sexual health education and support through the service has meant that 100% of women who received a service from Reflect in 2022/23 remained pregnancy free during and by the end of their support.
 Recent analysis of Reflect found that for every £1 invested in the service, the benefit to local authorities is about £4.10, and is equivalent to net local authority savings of about £497,000.

 We know that the Welsh Government previously provided funding to local authorities to rollout the Reflect service across Wales.
 However, with no uplift or ring-fencing of funding, and with funding being amalgamated into core budgets this could result in delivery of the service not being implemented as intended.